University of Waikato

 Requirements: minimum 3.0 GPA

 Students pay tuition and fees to the University of Waikato at a tuition rate determined by the host institution.
-The cost of living will vary depending on the type of accommodation you chose and your lifestyle.
-Students should also budget roughly NZD$6,000 a semester for personal expenses.
-All costs are estimates and may fluctuate based on the exchange rate.
+Currently this rate is about $13125 NZD (approx. $7725 USD) The cost of living will vary depending on the type of accommodation you chose and your lifestyle.
+On campus options start at $4500 NZD (approx $2650 USD) per semester.
+Students should also budget roughly NZD$6,000 (approx $3550 USD) a semester for personal expenses including meals, transportation, etc. All costs are estimates and may fluctuate based on the exchange rate.

 Courses are referred to as 'Papers' at Waikato.
 You can browse Waikato's Catalogue of Papers to see which courses you would like to enroll in.
 Trimester A at Waikato would be the equivalent of Spring semester at UofSC, while Trimester B would be the equivalent of Fall semester at UofSC.
 Pay special attention to which trimester courses are offering during.